The Hearing Voices Network: A Human Rights Movement

 Part of my recovery process has been speaking back to the powers that thought I was crazy, who thought my experience was meaningless junk — mere fodder for psychiatric diagnosis, involuntary treatment, reduced expectations and a shortened lifespan.

 This talk is a message to those who thought I’d forget what I saw behind the double-walled doors of the mental health system.
 It’s also a message to those who attempt to control our stories.
-Finally it’s a message to my brothers and sisters who live with unusual experiences and are looking for a more useful message than the usual song and dance about psychiatric disorders and mental illness.
+Finally it’s a message to my brothers and sisters who live with unusual experiences and are looking for a more useful message than the same old song and dance about psychiatric disorders and mental illness.

 The Hearing Voices Network: From Portland to the Pacific Rim